 Are you training swimmers?
-Here are the top three things you need to know to train them safely and avoid imbalances that cause swimmer’s shoulder.
+If so, here are the top three things you need to know to train them safely and avoid imbalances that cause swimmer’s shoulder.

 - Swimmers are at risk for developing shoulder pain.